This post may contain affiliate links. You can view our affiliate disclosure here.

 The Velocity ball has a mid-range compression rating of 65.
 Its two-piece construction consists of:

 - a new high-speed LSX core that produces faster speed with the longer clubs

 - a proprietary NaX+ cover that reduces spin but also enables greenside playability

 The Velocity has a 350 octahedral dimple design that is spherically tiled.
 This design helps promote a high and consistent trajectory.

-At the time of writing, the Velocity ball is available in white, but matte blue, green and orange colours will be rolled out later in 2022.
+The Velocity ball is available in white, matte blue, green and orange colours.

 Golfers can vouch for the huge distance of the Velocity, and the firm feel and control of the ball are also praised.
 However, the distance, low spin and firmness also cause it to suffer a little around the greens.